r4m1-gist/G-BungE_DashBoard_ESP32/README.md

 # G-BungE_DashBoard_ESP32
-ESP32-based dashboard system for real-time data monitoring and visualization.
+ESP32-based dashboard system for real-time data monitoring and visualization, specifically developed for the Mk.5 Baja EV.